smart-edge-open/specs/doc/orchestration/openness-helm.md

 - [References](#references)

 # Introduction
 Helm is a package manager for Kubernetes.
-It allows developers and operators to easily package, configure, and deploy applications and services onto the Kubernetes clusters (For more details refer to [Helm Website](https://helm.sh)).
-OpenNESS Helm extends the [OpenNESS Experience Kits](https://github.com/otcshare/openness-experience-kits) Ansible playbooks to the deployment of kubernetes packages, and provides a path for customers to upgrade without re-install.
-The aim of this document is to familiarize the user with the OpenNESS Helm.
-This guide will provide instructions on how to use Helm with OpenNESS.
+It allows developers and operators to easily package, configure, and deploy applications and services onto Kubernetes clusters (For more details refer to [Helm Website](https://helm.sh)).
+With OpenNESS, Helm is used to extend the [OpenNESS Experience Kits](https://github.com/otcshare/openness-experience-kits) Ansible playbooks to deploy kubernetes packages.
+Helm adds considerable flexibility.
+It enables users to upgrade an existing installation without requiring a re-install.
+It provides the option to selectively deploy individual microservices if a full installation of OpenNESS is not needed.
+And it provides a standard process to deploy different applications or network functions.
+The aim of this document is to familiarize the user with Helm and provide instructions on how to use the specific Helm charts available for OpenNESS.

 # Architecture
 The below figure shows the architecture for the OpenNESS Helm in this document.